Acme Studios — Eleanor Moreton receives the 2026 Jonathan Harvey Tenant Award

 Acme tenant Eleanor Moreton grew up in Berkshire and studied painting at Exeter College of Art and Chelsea College of Art.
 She studied Art History and Theory at the University of Central England.

 She has had solo shows with Ceri Hand Gallery; Jack Hanley in New York; Maya Froderman (formerly Tayloe Piggott) Gallery, USA; Arusha Gallery, Edinburgh and London; Phoenix Exeter, and has been in many group shows at home and internationally.
-She held the Durham Cathedral Artist Residency in 2007 to 8.
-Her work can be found in The Anomie Review of Contemporary Painting (2018) and Picturing People, by Charlotte Mullins (2015).
+She was artist in residence at Durham Cathedral in 2007/2008.
+Her work can be found in The Anomie Review of Contemporary Painting (2018) and Picturing People, by Charlotte Mullins (2015)